owntracks/recorder/README.md

 written by OwnTracks Recorder version 0.3.0
 It is 14:10:01 in the year 2015 owntracks/jane/phone lat=48.858339 Avenue Anatole France, 75007 Paris, France
 ```

+### Hooklets

+After running `otr_hook()`, the _recorder_ attempts to invoke a Lua function for each of the elements in the extended JSON.
+If, say, your Lua script contains a function called `hooklet_lat`, it will be invoked every time a `lat` is received as part of the JSON payload.
+Similarly with `hooklet_addr`, `hooklet_cc`, `hooklet_tst`, etc. These _hooklets_ are invoked with the same parameters as `otr_hook()`.

+You define a hooklet function only if you're interested in expressly triggering on a particular JSON element.

 #### Environment